Peru And International Flights

 Peru and international flights updates have been slow coming over the last year now.
 OMG!
 Did I just say “last year”?
 What started as a 15 shutdown back on March 15th 2020, has turned into a year long, on and off shutdown.
 And no one needs to hear that many people lost their lives, livelyhoods and businesses due to these shut downs.

-All that said, in the last week, things are changing at a blistering pace.
+All that said, in the last few week, things are changing at a blistering pace.

-In this update we’ll cover the newest rules, quarantine and flight information released for March 1st, in the legal document we call the decreto supremo Nº 036-2021-PCM
+In this update we’ll cover the newest rules and flight information released for March 122th, in the legal document we call the decreto supremo 216-2021-Mtc/01

 International Flights Remain Open

 Peru was one of the first countires to shut down international flights in an effort to contain and control Covid-19.
 Since then the country has struggled in every area including, medical facilities, politically and with the reopening of the country.
-In fact in the last couple of weeks Peru has taken a large step back.
+However in the last few weeks Peru has taken a step forward for a change.

 International Flights to and from Peru began on October 5th, expanded in November, and reduced on January 6th, 2021.
-Currently Peru is open to 11 countries and 41 cities worldwide.
-Flights over 8 hours remain prohibited.
-However for the rest of the approved world, international flights remain open.
-And Peru is suspending the entry from March 01 to 14, 2021, into the country of all non-resident foreigners from Europe, South Africa and / or Brazil, or who have made a stopover in said places
+Flights over 8 hours are no longer prohibited.
+There are howeverstill a few places being prohibited entry in to Peru.
+The country extended the suspention of flights and entry from March 15th to 31st, 2021, of all non-resident foreigners from Europe, South Africa and / or Brazil, or who have made a stopover in said places.

 Unfortunately for our Canadian friends, Air Canada has suspended all flights to Peru for a very long time.
-You’ll have to make a connection in the.
-Here’s our blog post from a Canadian who just flew to Peru this last week.
+You’ll have to make a connection in the US, Mexico or Panama.
+Here’s our blog post from a Canadian who recently flew to Peru.
 She gives some great detail on what to expect.

 Peru early on had planed its reopening to include Europe on the approved fly list.
 However recently the government realized Europe is having a second shutdown due to the new mutation of Covid.